Selected Seawave Index

-What finally clinched it was a great price from boatpark.eu of around £570 with free EU delivery.
+What finally clinched it was a great price from boatpark in Prague of around £570 with free EU delivery (Boatpark’s prices where always miles better but this loophole may now be closed or made more complicated).
 A deck, pump, skirt and other bits added another £200.
-Coincidentally, it was ten years ago that I bought my first IK from boatpark, a used and very tippy Safari (right) for about £12o.
+Coincidentally, it was ten years ago that I bought my first IK from boatpark, a used and very tippy Safari (right) for about £120.

 The other factor was learning that the 0.25 pressure rating for the Seawave can be pushed up to an Amigo-like 0.3 bar (4.35psi) or maybe even 0.35 (5psi).
 This is only in the side tubes: the Gumotex PRV in the floor means that purges at 0.25 to spare the I-beams.
 The stats that I measured closely matched those from the 2015 Gumotex catalog (right):